Smith Mountain Lake Wine Festival: Insider’s Guide (2025)

-This site contains affiliate links.
+This page may contain affiliate links.
 If you click and purchase, we may earn a small commission at no extra cost to you.
 Read our full disclosure policy.

-Get ready for a weekend of fun, flavor and philanthropy as the Smith Mountain Lake Wine Festival returns Sept.
-28-29 to scenic Bernard’s Landing Resort.
+Get ready for a weekend of fun, flavor, music and philanthropy as the Smith Mountain Lake Wine Festival returns Sept.
+27-28 to scenic Bernard’s Landing Resort.

 Festival-goers can look forward to an impressive lineup of more than 100 vendors, featuring a mix of food, wine, beer and crafts, according to Tim Reith, executive director of the nonprofit Hook Lines and Singers, which organizes the event.